rscircus/config/README.md

 ## Tips & Tricks

-You can't checkout, backup the stuff which git/config wants to overwrite:
+If you can't checkout, backup the stuff which git/config refuses to overwrite:

 ```bash
 mkdir -p .config-backup && \